oci-landing-zones/oci-landing-zone-operating-entities/README.md

 ## Repository Structure

-This repository is the source of truth for the OCI Operating Entities Landing Zone and includes three types of assets (blueprints, add-ons, and workload extensions) and three blueprint sizes (M, L, and XL):
+This repository is the source of truth for the OCI Open LZ and includes three types of assets (blueprints, add-ons, and workload extensions) and three blueprint sizes (M, L, and XL):

 | # | Directory | Description |
 |:----------------------: | ------------ | ------------- |